kai-vu/site/_theses_dir/BK_LOS.md

 ---
-title: 'Detecting Entity-Attribute Tables in Wikipedia '
+title: 'Detecting Entity-Attribute Tables in Wikipedia'
 layout: default
 description: 'System Dynamics models describe the behaviour of complex dynamical systems such as the climate.
 InsightMaker is a website for sharing such models.
 This project aims to formally describe the data sources of these models using RDF.'
 topic: 'Data Integration'